Maryland Divorce Laws

 No-Fault Divorce Laws

 Like all states, Maryland allows for “no-fault" divorce.
 In a no-fault divorce, you do not have to allege or prove any specific wrongdoing in order to get a divorce.
-Under Maryland law, to get a no-fault divorce you must demonstrate that you and your spouse have been separated involuntarily for two years or voluntarily for 12 months.
+In Maryland, you can get a no-fault divorce by showing you've lived apart from your spouse for six months or by proving irreconcilable differences.

 Maryland law also provides alternatives to the standard divorce known as annulment and legal separation, which have separate requirements and only apply to certain circumstances.
 If you and your soon-to-be-ex have any children together, you should also be aware of Maryland child custody laws, as well as state statutes pertaining to child support guidelines.